 Based on our insights and findings, we redefined the entire process within the software.
 Our innovations began with the set-up process, including the process of adding measuring rooms, and extended from there to everyday use and data evaluation.

-Furthermore, product development and interface design occurred in parallel and affected on another: Wireframes and test runs gave rise to new ideas and features, which were then continuously implemented in the interface design and communicated to the developers.
+Furthermore, product development and software interface design occurred in parallel and affected on another: Wireframes and test runs gave rise to new ideas and features, which were then continuously implemented in the software interface design and communicated to the developers.

 Transparent and clearly defined processes are important to us.
 They allow both us and our clients to track our progress from project start to finish.
 In case plans change, we are able to act flexibly and in time.
 Our consulting competencies can be relied on during each and every step.